Akkuyu Nuclear Power Plant: Objections

 One objection is that Büyükeceli and the surrounding coastline may lose its touristic potential after the realization of the project.
-However, the president of the township's commercial counsel Alper Gursoy also added that nuclear energy is necessary for Turkey's economy and that the construction of such a large plant may benefit the town economically.
+However, the president of the township's commercial counsel Alper Gürsoy also added that nuclear energy is necessary for Turkey's economy and that the construction of such a large plant may benefit the town economically.

 In 2011, a human chain was formed in Mersin to protest the decision.

 In 2015, it was reported that the signatures of specialists on a government-sanctioned environmental impact report had been forged.
 The specialists had resigned six months prior to its submission, and the contracting company had then made unilateral changes to the report.
 The revelation sparked protest in North Nicosia.
 The construction of the Akkuyu plant is controversial in Cyprus, because it is close to the island.

 It has been suggested that the plant will affect Russia–Turkey relations by prolonging Turkey's dependence on Russian energy, beyond natural gas.
 It has been suggested that there is a risk of algal blooms.
 It has been suggested that spent fuel pools are at risk of military action or terrorism.